charloco/IPythonTOC/README.rst

-#IPythonTOC: Python class for IPython Notebook Table of Contents
+IPythonTOC: Python class for IPython Notebook Table of Contents
 ===============================================================
-IPythonTOC is a class with methods to generate markdown text that can be used to create an IPython notebook table of contents with links to referenced cells.
+IPythonTOC is a class with methods to generate markdown text that can be used to create an IPython notebook table of contents with links to indexeded notebook cells.

 This work was inspired by the **Creating a table of contents with internal links in IPython Notebooks and Markdown documents** `notebook`_.

+There is a sort of tutorial notebook in this repository: TOC.ipynb.
+You should clone the repository, run setup.py to install IPythonTOC and try the notebook.

 Here's how I use it\: